bimdata/documentation-old/doc_sphinx/tutorials/api_retrieve-elements.rst

 Step 3.
 Upload your IFC
 ============================

 The API let you upload your IFC file.
-In this tutorial, you can use this IFC file: `Download Cassiopea IFC`_
+In this tutorial, you can use this IFC file: `Download the Cassiopea IFC file`_

 Use the API to upload
 -------------------------